freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 * 2 computers (with storage drives) to use as the SecureDrop servers.
 * A mouse, keyboard, and monitor (along with any necessary dongles or adapters) for installing the servers.
-* At least 1 dedicated physical laptop for the *SecureDrop Workstation*.
+* At least 1 dedicated physical laptop for the SecureDrop Workstation.
 * A dedicated network firewall with at least 4 NICs.
 * At least 3 ethernet cables.
-* At least 1 USB flash drive for OS installation media, and at least 1 more USB flash drive if needed as an *Export Device*.
+* At least 1 USB flash drive for OS installation media, and at least 1 more USB flash drive if needed as an Export Device.

 .. _Optional Hardware:

 Additionally, you may want to consider the following purchases:

-* a printer without wireless network support, to use in combination with the *SecureDrop Workstation*.
+* a printer without wireless network support, to use in combination with the SecureDrop Workstation.
 * an external hard drive for server backups.
-* a USB flash drive to store backups of your *SecureDrop Workstation*.
+* a USB flash drive to store backups of your SecureDrop Workstation.
 * a security key for HOTP authentication, such as a YubiKey, if you want to use hardware-based *Two-Factor Authentication* instead of a mobile app.
-* a USB flash drive with a physical write protection switch, or a USB write blocker, if you want to mitigate the risk of introducing malware from your network to your *SecureDrop Workstation* during repeated use of an *Export Device*.
+* a USB flash drive with a physical write protection switch, or a USB write blocker, if you want to mitigate the risk of introducing malware from your network to your SecureDrop Workstation during repeated use of an Export Device.

 .. tip::